mmason33/dot-matrix/README.md

 | ----------------- |:-----------------:| -----:    | ----------:|
 | dotLetter    | string            | undefined        | no        |
 | letterFillColor  | string           | white | yes|

+### Sizing
+Without passing explicit arguments, the DotMatrx will default to **40 columns and 40 rows**.
+When columns and rows are passed the height and width of the matrix is dynamically calculated.